-Bannon Joins Long List of Trump Enemies Hit With Cease and Desist Letter
+Bannon Joins Long List of Trump Enemies Hit With Cease-and-Desist Letter

 Trump’s team said in statement: “On behalf of our clients, legal notice was issued today to Stephen K. Bannon, that his actions of communicating with author Michael Wolff regarding an upcoming book give rise to numerous legal claims including defamation by libel and slander, and breach of his written confidentiality and non-disparagement agreement with our clients.
 Legal action is imminent.”

-Trump reportedly had all of his campaign staffers sign non-disclosures agreements, just as he’s done throughout his business career, so it’s likely that there is a document in which Bannon agrees not to spill Trump family secrets.
+Trump reportedly had all of his campaign staffers sign nondisclosure agreements, just as he’s done throughout his business career, so it’s likely that there is a document in which Bannon agrees not to spill Trump family secrets.
 But there’s good reason to doubt that legal action against Bannon is actually imminent.

-The letter from Trump attorney Charles J. Harder (who represented Hulk Hogan in the case that bankrupted Gawker Media) cites specific paragraphs in the non-disclosure agreement and lays out how suggesting the family is involved in money laundering and calling Ivanka Trump “dumb as a brick” in chats with a journalist might violate it.
+The letter from Trump attorney Charles J. Harder (who represented Hulk Hogan in the case that bankrupted Gawker Media) cites specific paragraphs in the nondisclosure agreement and lays out how suggesting the family is involved in money laundering and calling Ivanka Trump “dumb as a brick” in chats with a journalist might violate it.
 Per ABC News:

 You [Bannon] have breached the Agreement by, among other things, communicating with author Michael Wolff about Mr. Trump, his family members, and the Company, disclosing Confidential Information to Mr. Wolff, and making disparaging statements and in some cases outright defamatory statements to Mr. Wolff about Mr. Trump, his family members, and the Company, knowing that they would be included in Mr. Wolff’s book and publicity surrounding the marketing and sale of his book.

 Harder adds, “Remedies for your breach of the agreement include but are not limited to monetary damages, injunctive relief and all other remedies available at law and equity.”
 The amount of these potential monetary damages is not disclosed, but Bannon probably isn’t worried that he’ll be forking over millions to Trump.
-(Though, he may be facing a serious funding problem.
-The Washington Post reports that he’s recently alienated his primary financial backer, Rebekah Mercer.)
+(Though he may be facing a serious funding problem.
+The Washington Post reports that Bannon recently alienated his primary financial backer, Rebekah Mercer.)

-Presumably, President Trump doesn’t actually want Bannon and various members of his family and staff to be deposed under oath; issuing cease and desist letters has just become habit for him.
-Over the years Trump’s attorneys have issued similar threats over a protest against Trump’s relationship with Macy’s, Art of the Deal ghostwriter Tony Schwartz publicly disparaging Trump, the “failing” New York Times reporting on Trump sexual misconduct allegations, a Club for Growth attack ad, more negative ads from Jeb Bush and John Kasich supporters, and a Ted Cruz ad that consisted of an undoctored clip of Trump calling himself pro-choice on Meet the Press.
+Presumably, President Trump doesn’t actually want Bannon and various members of his family and staff to be deposed under oath; issuing cease-and-desist letters has just become habit for him.
+Over the years, Trump’s attorneys have issued similar threats over a protest against Trump’s relationship with Macy’s, Art of the Deal ghostwriter Tony Schwartz publicly disparaging Trump, the “failing” New York Times reporting on Trump sexual-misconduct allegations, a Club for Growth attack ad, more negative ads from Jeb Bush and John Kasich supporters, and a Ted Cruz ad that consisted of an undoctored clip of Trump calling himself pro-choice on Meet the Press.

 “I have to say, Mr. Trump, you have been threatening frivolous lawsuits your entire adult life.
 Even in the annals of frivolous lawsuits, this takes the cake,” Cruz responded, inviting Trump to “file the lawsuit.”